pwtail/wsgi_plus/README.md

 The application takes one more argument - the `resume` callback.
 When the application wants to be suspended, it yields this callback.
 When it's ready to be iterated further, it calls `resume()`.

+Obvously, an app can be suspended and resumed multiple times.

 ### Proof of concept

 I've made a proof of concept for this feature for gunicorn, [here](https://github.com/pwtail/gunicorn/pull/1/files#diff-9818e6c0e3d6054dc383f77ce881ba79f8090a904fb3abd9892306f096e58319) is it.
 Also provided an [app](https://github.com/pwtail/gunicorn/blob/wsgi-plus/examples/wsgi_plus.py) to test it.
 It's clear it isn't hard to implement, but of course current PR is not ready to merge: for example, it lacks proper error propagation.